yashkumar0042/python/git/day1.md

 ## Adding SSH Key to Server
 - Copy the public key to the server's authorized keys file.

-# 4. Setting Up the Server
+# IV.
+Setting Up the Server

 ## Creating a Git Repository
 - Initialize a new repository on the server: `git init --bare`.